shuntos/Face-Detection-Tracking/README.md

 # Face-Detection-Tracking
-Detect human faces using MTCNN and track faces throughout the videos.
+Detect human faces using MTCNN and SORT track the faces throughout the videos.

 ## Reference
 https://github.com/ipazc/mtcnn  ( For Detecting Multiple Faces in Frames)